newmanar/SIADS593/README.md

-# SIADS593
+# SIADS593 (08-apacker-newmanar)

-Measuring the Continuing Impact of the COVID-19 Pandemic on Domestic Air Travel
+### Measuring the Continuing Impact of the COVID-19 Pandemic on Domestic Air Travel

-University of Michigan SIADS 593 Winter 2023 Final Project
+### University of Michigan SIADS 593 Winter 2023 Final Project

-Adam Packer and Aaron Newman
+### Adam Packer and Aaron Newman

+Contents:
+-